Some links in this post may be affiliate links

 3. Can Echeveria desmetiana grow indoors without sunlight?

-Echeveria desmetiana requires bright indirect light.
+Echeveria desmetiana requires bright light.
 If the light is too low, use a grow light to supplement it.

 4. Can I grow Echeveria desmetiana in water?

-No, Echeveria desmetiana succulent prefers dry, well-draining soil and will rot in water.
+No. Echeveria desmetiana succulent prefers dry, well-draining soil and will rot in water.

 5. Is Echeveria desmetiana toxic to pets?

-No, Echeveria desmetiana is non-toxic to cats and dogs, making it a safe houseplant.
+No. Echeveria desmetiana is non-toxic to cats and dogs, making it a safe houseplant.

 6. Why are my Echeveria leaves falling off?